Opinion | What Arya's sex scene in "Game of Thrones" got right about young women and sex

 In the second episode of season eight of “Game of Thrones,” we are reminded that young Arya Stark isn’t just a killer of all those who have harmed her family.
 She’s also a young woman with a crush — on her friend Gendry — who has a chance to act on it before what she assumes will be her death.

-The show has been foreshadowing that relationship since an infamous scene in episode five of season two, when a then-underage young Arya stole peeks at Gendry’s bare chest.
-While fans may feel like they saw Maisie Williams grow up from a very young girl, she was 14 years-old when she started on the show, and she is now 22.
-(Her character is 18.)
+The show has been foreshadowing that relationship since an infamous scene in episode five of season two, when a then-underage Arya stole peeks at Gendry’s bare chest.
+While fans may feel like they have seen Maisie Williams (who plays Arya) grow up from a young girl of 14 when she first appeared on the show, the actor is now 22 (her character is believed to be 18.)

-It’s true that this scene veered heavily away from the standard depictions of teen sexuality: After all, media tropes around the first time that young women have sex tend to feature an idea that they are consenting to the approach of a serious boyfriend, are being victimized by someone older.
-(That tracks with some of the available data: In surveys from 2006-2010, 73 percent of adolescent women report that their first intercourse was with someone with whom they were romantically involved, and only 41 percent — a record high — reported that their first sexual experience was “wanted.”)
+It’s true that this scene veered heavily away from the standard depictions of teen sexuality: After all, media tropes about the first time young women have sex tend to feature the idea that they are consenting to the approach of a serious boyfriend, that they are being victimized by someone older.
+(That tracks with some of the available data: In surveys from 2006-10, 73 percent of adolescent women report that their first intercourse was with someone with whom they were romantically involved, and only 41 percent — a record high — reported that their first sexual experience was “wanted.”)

 Another common media trope is that women are somehow set up to be punished for choosing to have sex.
 In horror movies, the girl that’s shown having sex is probably going to end up dead.
 And even in ostensibly feminist shows like “Buffy the Vampire Slayer,” the lead’s first sexual experience is largely a reaction to trauma, and it turns her love back to evil.